tsedio/gflow/CONTRIBUTING.md

 ### Guidelines

-- Ts.ED follows the git flow to generate a release note.
+- Gflow follows the git flow to generate a release note.
 To write your commit message see [convention page](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).
 - Please try to combine multiple commits before pushing.
 - Please use TDD when fixing bugs.
 This means that you should write a unit test that fails because it reproduces the issue, then fix the issue and finally run the test to ensure that the issue has been resolved.
 This helps us prevent fixed bugs from happening again in the future.
 - Please keep the test coverage.
 Write additional unit tests if necessary.
-- Please create an issue before sending a PR if it is going to change the public interface of Ts.ED or includes significant architecture changes.
+- Please create an issue before sending a PR if it is going to change the public interface of Gflow or includes significant architecture changes.
-- Feel free to ask for help from other members of the Ts.ED team.
+- Feel free to ask for help from other members of the Gflow team.

 ## Credits
 ### Contributors